riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 using a specified *CX Unit (CXU) logic interface (CXU-LI)*.
 Each CXU implements one or more CXs.
 In response to a CX instruction, a CPU delegates the instruction to the hart's currently selected CX within the CXU.
-In general, a DAG of CPUs and CXUs can be automatically composed in a single system, providing the advantages of reuse and portability at the logic level.
+In general, a DAG of CPUs and CXUs should be automatically composable in a single system, providing the advantages of reuse and portability at the logic level.